cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_variational_ed.md

 ## Variational Autoencoder (encode-decode)

+The VAE uses an encoder to parameterize a latent distribution and a decoder to reconstruct inputs from latent samples.
+Training optimizes an evidence lower bound with reconstruction and KL divergence terms, shaping a smooth, regularized latent space.

 This example uses a Variational Autoencoder (VAE) to encode windows of a time series (p -> k) and reconstruct them (k -> p).
 We evaluate reconstruction quality at the end.

 Prerequisites